tarsusi/learning-notes/Javascript/Functions/README.md

 say.apply(person2, ["Hello"]); // Hello Kelly King
 ```

-- Bind returns a new function, allowing you to pass in a this arra and any number of arguments
+- Bind returns a new function, allowing you to pass in a this array and any number of arguments

 ```javascript
 var person1 = { firstName: "Jon", lastName: "Kuperman" };